 Ilha do Mel – Parana, Brazil

 Ilha do Mel is a beautiful island just off the coast of Parana.
 The island has natural lagoons, caves, waterfalls, and deserted beaches.
-There are a couple of small villages on the southern part of the island and it is also home to a 18th century fort and a 19th century lighthouse.
+There are a couple of small villages on the southern part of the island and it is also home to an 18th-century fort and a 19th-century lighthouse.
 The island can only be reached by ferry boat and there are no cars on the island, and transportation is either by foot along the many paths or by boats.
 It is a great place to go if you enjoy camping or nature.